Be honest with me for a minute. Are you actually marketing your dental practice? Or are you operating under more of a wait and hope type of approach?

 #1 Look around and make a list

-Next time your are driving into your office, take a note of the small businesses that surround your practice.
+Next time your are driving into your office, take note of all the small businesses that surround your practice.
 Make a list of them.

 #2 Work out your plan of action